ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on how creators adjust themselves for the algorithm.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on why algorithms dictate our choices.

 ---